| Barry MacDonnell's

 consolidate several concordance files into one concordance with no

-See IndexDocs for more on creating an index in a WordPerfect document (manual and concordance methods).
+duplicate items.
+See IndexDocs for more on creating an index in a WordPerfect document using the manual marking and concordance file methods.
+[Note that a separate macro in the Library, WordList, can

-remove duplicates from the list it creates, so you won't need this
+remove duplicates from the list it creates, so you won't need the RemDupes

 RemDupes can, of course, be used standalone on any list of words.

-¤ The list should be in a document with no other text.
+¤ The list should be in a document with no other text or other materials.

-¤ Each item in the list must end in a hard return (that is, each item cannot span more than one line on the screen).
+That is, each item cannot span more than one line on the screen.

 ¤ The list does not need to be sorted first; the macro will sort the list alphabetically.
 (But the number of items in a list might be limited in sort routines.
 See Footnote 1 below.)